macmcmeans/localDataStorage/README.md

 individual scramble key can always be retrieved, but cannot be reconstructed apart from the same individual scramble key with which they were obfuscated.
 The global scramble key is stored in the interface as a convenience, but individual scramble keys are not.
 The global scramble key may be accessed using *setscramblekey/getscramblekey* methods.

 Scrambling is not encryption.
-For example, no attempt is made to conceal data lengths by artificially padding to a minimum amount.
+For example, no attempt is made to conceal data lengths by artificially padding to a minimum length.
 This would be counter-productive to minimizing memory usage.

 Strings are intelligently compressed on-the-fly.
 This means they are first analyzed to determine whether compression would lower the actual byte count in storage, and if so, are silently